Keeping up and on track of emerging form factors can be difficult. The world of storage moves fast, and this includes their shapes and sizes.

 How will the E1 form factor benefit the datacentre?

 Consolidation and flexibility are key in meeting the demands of the datacentre.
-With the E1.S, we can combine a small form factor into a 1U chassis, with flexibility for how servers can be configured to drive higher levels of performance.
+With the E1.S, we can combine a small form factor into1U with flexibility for how servers can be configured to drive higher levels of performance.

 - More space, more cooling – far greater server airflow

 - Specifically designed for hot-swap/hot-plug functionality for different devices

 - Most efficient modular scaling of NVMe performance and capacity

 - Lower base system infrastructure and drive costs overall

 - Higher density and High IOPs – more IOPs per inch compared to that of U.2 15mm

 Not as prominent right now as E1.S and E1.L, but part of the EDSFF family of form factors – the E3 form factor comes in short and long also.
 Likely to transition for common use from the traditional U2.
 2.5” form factors in servers, the E3 families use case will be in SSD and their size means they are large enough to fit a broader range of device types whilst allowing for x4, x8, or x16 lane PCIe host interface.